 - non functional requirements.

-- Constraints: “requirement, obligation, inconvenient, related to the use or to a necessity”.
+- Constraints: “requirement, obligation, inconvenience, related to the use or to a necessity”.

-In IT, constraints are often related to what does already exist (other tools) or are external (law, standards, etc.).
+In IT, constraints are often either related to what does already exist (other tools) or are related to external stimuli (law, standards, etc.).